-- (b) To ensure access of the child to the general curriculum, so that he or she can meet the educational standards within the jurisdiction of the LEA that apply to all children. - (1) Special education services include, as appropriate: - (i) Classroom instruction, home instruction, instruction in hospitals and institutions and instruction in other settings; - (A) Co-teaching services is the delivery of special education services in the general education classroom provided jointly by the general education classroom teacher and a special education teacher. - 1) By selecting the co-teaching services model, the IEP team has determined that there is no compelling reason why the child's instruction cannot be provided jointly in the general education classroom.
-The general education classroom teacher shall be an active participant in IEP meetings. - 2) The general education and special education teachers will review and document each child's progress towards course objectives and IEP goals. - 3) Should a progress review at any grading period indicate that a child is in danger of failing a course or is not making satisfactory progress towards IEP goals, the IEP team shall meet immediately to: - Determine continued co-teaching services or change of placement, and - b) Revise the IEP as appropriate. - 4) In order to offer co-teaching services, the LEA must complete a plan for implementation which includes continuous professional development and submit the plan to the Vermont Agency of Education for approval. - (ii) Instruction in physical education which is the development of physical and motor fitness; fundamental motor skills and patterns; and skills in aquatics, dance, and individual and group games and sports (including intramural and
+- (ii) Includes special physical education, adapted physical education, movement education, and motor development. - (3) Travel training means providing instruction, as appropriate, to children with significant cognitive disabilities, and any other children with disabilities who require this instruction, to enable them to- - (i) Develop an awareness of the environment in which they live; and - (ii) Learn the skills necessary to move effectively and safely from place to place within that environment (e.g., in school, in the home, at work, and in the community). - (4) Vocational education or technical education means organized educational programs that are directly related to the preparation of individuals for paid or unpaid employment, or for additional preparation for a career not requiring a baccalaureate or advanced degree. - (5) Co-teaching services is the delivery of special education services in the general education classroom provided jointly by the general education classroom teacher and a special education teacher. - (i) By selecting the co-teaching services model, the IEP team has determined that there is no compelling reason why the child's instruction cannot be provided jointly in the general education classroom.
+The general education classroom teacher shall be an active participant in IEP meetings. - (ii) The general education and special education teachers will review and document each child's progress towards course objectives and IEP goals. - (iii) Should a progress review at any grading period indicate that a child is in danger of failing a course or is not making satisfactory progress towards IEP goals, the IEP team shall meet immediately to: - (A) Determine continued co-teaching services or change of placement, and (B) Revise the IEP as appropriate. - (iv)In order to offer co-teaching services, the LEA must complete a plan for implementation which includes continuous professional development and submit the plan to the Vermont Agency of Education for approval. - (d) To ensure successful post-secondary transition, transition services may be special education, if provided as specially designed instruction, or related services, if required to assist a student to benefit from special education.

-- lifetime sports); and includes special physical education, adapted physical education, movement education, and motor development. - (iii) Speech-language pathology services for the prevention and/or habilitation of speech-language impairments may be special education, if provided as specially designed instruction; or related services, if required to assist a student with a disability to benefit from special education. - (iv) Travel training which is the provision of instruction, as appropriate, to children with significant cognitive disabilities and any other children with disabilities who require this instruction, to enable them to: - (A) Develop an awareness of the environment in which they live; and - (B) Learn the skills necessary to move effectively and safely from place to place within that environment such as school, home, work, and in the community. - (v) Technical education which means organized educational programs that are directly related to the preparation of individuals for paid or unpaid employment, or for additional preparation for a career requiring other than a baccalaureate or advanced degree. - (c) To ensure successful post-secondary transition, transition services may be special education, if provided as specially designed instruction, or related services, if required to assist a student to benefit from special education. - (1) "Transition services" means a coordinated set of activities that: - (i) Are designed within a results-oriented process, that is focused on improving the academic and functional achievement of the child who is eligible to facilitate the child's movement from school to post-school activities, including post-secondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation; - (ii) Are based on the individual student's needs, taking into account the student's preferences and interests; and includes:

-- (A) Instruction;

-- (B) Related services;

-- (C) Community experiences;

-- (D) The development of employment and other adult living objectives; and

-- (E) If appropriate, acquisition of daily living skills and functional vocational evaluation
+- (1) "Transition services" means a coordinated set of activities for a child with a disability that: - (i) Is designed to be within a results-oriented process, that is focused on improving the academic and functional achievement of the child with a disability, and to facilitate the child's movement from school to post-school activities, including post-secondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation; - (ii) Is based on the individual student's needs, taking into account the student's strengths, preferences, and interests; and includes: - (A) Instruction; - (B) Related services; - (C) Community experiences; - (D) The development of employment and other post-school adult living objectives; and - (E) If appropriate, acquisition of daily living skills and functional vocational evaluation.